Constipation in Dogs - Causes, Treatment And Vet Warning Signs

 in turn leads to easier and more regular evacuation of the bowels.

-Older dogs who don't get as much exercise may need more help from dietary fiber, or
+Older dogs that don't get as much exercise may need more help from dietary fiber, or

 get relief from acupressure or another holistic approach using crystals to balance internal energy.

-To sum it up, a healthy natural diet combined with sufficient regular exercise, is the best
+To summarize, a healthy natural diet combined with sufficient regular exercise, is the best

-way to avoid having a constipated dog.
+way to help you pet avoid being constipated.
 Get these two things right and your dog will thank you.

 Whenever your dog is experiencing discomfort or a health issue and you are worrying about

-it, the best thing you can do is have a chat with your vet to put your mind at ease.
+it, the best thing you can do is have a consult with your vet to put your mind at ease.